darconeous/ham-addr-old/n6drc-arnce.md

 (*NUL*), indicating that there is not a character present in that position.

+The maximum valid value using this three-character 16-bit encoding is 0xF9FF.
+Any 16-bit value larger than 0xF9FF **MUST NOT** be decoded using the above mechanism.
+The such values **MAY** be used to indicate other conditions, or simply be treated as invalid.
+For example, the HAM-64 address format uses values larger than 0xF9FF in the first chunk as a way to indicate that the address is a special address.

+To encode callsigns longer than six characters, multiple 16-bit chunks are concatenated.

+While this 16-bit base-40 encoding mechanism was designed specifically for use with the HAM-64 address format defined in the next section, it is possible that this encoding could be useful for other purposes.

 # HAM-64 Address Format

+HAM-64 is a new link-layer addressing format, similar in purpose to the ubiquitous EUI-48 and EUI-64 address standards.
+It was specifically designed for compactness and encoding clarity.
+It's features include:

+*   Encodes callsigns up to 12 characters long, allowing for long complex callsigns
+*   Variable length encoding, allowing for 16-bit, 32-bit, 48-bit, and
+    64-bit representations of 3, 6, 9, and 12 character callsigns
+*   Broadcast and multicast address support

+## Address Construction

-HAM-64 addresses are encoded as up to four 16-bit big-endian "chunks", which can contain up to three characters in each chunk.
-Proper addresses are 64-bits long, allowing for long, complex callsigns.
+HAM-64 addresses are encoded as four 16-bit big-endian "chunks", which can contain up to three characters in each chunk.
 Chunks are always stored in big-endian order.

 When writing out a HAM-64 address, each chunk is shown as a four-digit hexadecimal number, with each chunk separated by a colon `:`.